Rozonda Thomas: Personal life

+Political affiliation

+In 2026, public Federal Election Commission (FEC) records revealed that Thomas made multiple donations to Republican and Donald Trump‑affiliated political action committees during the 2024 election cycle.
+A series of 17 contributions, totaling approximately US$1,000, were made to WinRed, the Trump National Committee JFC, and Never Surrender Inc. The discoveries prompted allegations that Thomas supported the MAGA movement.
+Thomas responded with an Instagram video and statement, declaring "I am not MAGA" and explaining that she had intended the contributions to support causes against human trafficking and for veterans, not to endorse a political agenda.

+Around the same time, Thomas briefly shared a social‑media post containing a debunked transphobic conspiracy theory about former First Lady Michelle Obama; she removed the post after backlash and said the repost had been accidental, stating she had "the utmost respect and admiration" for Obama.
+News outlets also reported that Thomas's Instagram activity included "likes" of posts by conservative figures, including Representative Byron Donalds.

+Separately, Georgia voter registration records showed that a voter named Rozonda Ocielian Thomas, with an address linked to the singer, participated in a Republican primary election in March 2016, although that individual's subsequent general‑election votes (2016, 2018, 2020, 2022, 2024) were listed without party affiliation.

+In her public statements, Thomas emphasized that she did not support policies "causing great harm to the American people" and noted that she had previously voted for and donated to Barack Obama's campaigns and supported Michelle Obama's Let's Move! initiative.

 Other ventures

 Thomas and the other members of TLC were big proponents of encouraging safe sex.
 For the music video of the song, "Ain't 2 Proud 2 Beg" Thomas and her band members wore condoms on their clothing.
 In 2003, Thomas and Watkins teamed up with Agouron Pharmaceuticals to create a national education program about HIV/AIDS.
 The program supplied people with information about HIV/AIDS, including prevention and treatment.

-In 2012, Thomas started a non-profit organization called Chilli's Crew.
-The organization is an Atlanta-based program targeted at helping girls between the ages of 13 and 17 build healthy levels of self-esteem.

 In 2013, Thomas took a stand against cyberbullying after her son was a victim.
 The gossip site MediaTakeOut.com targeted Thomas's son because of his apparel and questioned his sexuality.
 In response, Thomas created a petition through change.org to get the article deleted from the site and to stop staff members from gossiping about minors entirely.
 In her petition, she described what cyberbullying is and statistics about some of the victims.
 The site ended up removing the article and issuing an apology to her son.

 In 2018, Thomas became the face of DAYO casual wear.